Skip to content

 Find the full printable recipe with specific measurements below.

-• Cinnamon: Add a sprinkle of cinnamon for more fall flavor (pumpkin pie spice also tastes delicious)
+• Cinnamon: Add a sprinkle of cinnamon for more fall flavor spices to boost this caramel apple cider.
+Pumpkin pie spice also tastes delicious in this fall drink!

 How to Make Caramel Apple Cider